ibm-cloud-docs/virtual-servers/vsi_about_reserved.md

 # Reserved virtual servers
 {: #about-reserved-virtual-servers}

 {{site.data.keyword.BluVirtServers}} reserved instances offering is a great option if you want guaranteed resources for future deployments and cost savings.
-You choose between either a one or three year contract term for your reserved capacity.
+You choose between either a 1 or 3-year contract term for your reserved capacity.
 Within that reserved capacity, you can reserve a set of up to 20 virtual server instances of a specific size and provision those instances when you need them.
 You are guaranteed this capacity within the POD and data center of your choice for the life of the contract term.

-Reserved virtual server instances offer many advantages, including the following:
+Reserved virtual server instances offer many advantages, including the following benefits:

 * **Guaranteed capacity**